The Shortest Article Ever Written

 Outrage Over Body Parts Videos Squandered by Defunding Efforts

 Bills to Defund Planned Parenthood Typically Fund Abortion

 Politicians "Against" PP Funding Give Record Funds to Abortion

-* G.H.W.'s father Prescott Bush was the treasurer of national Planned Parenthood.
+* G.H.W.'s father Prescott Bush was the treasurer for and a board member with Margaret Sanger of national Planned Parenthood.

 * George H. W. Bush began "Family Planning" Title X funding, the conduit used to send billions to Planned Parenthood.

 * George W. Bush in his eight years gave to Planned Parenthood a billion dollars more than Bill Clinton had given them even though for half his presidency Bush had the trifecta of a Republican White House, Republican Congress and Republican Supreme Court.

 * Jeb Bush was a director of the Bloomberg Family Foundation that gave tens of millions of dollars to Planned Parenthood.

 * Republican Speaker of the House Paul Ryan says abortionists should not get one red cent.
 He then fought for a budget that fully funded Planned Parenthood in his pro-Obama, pro-Democrat 2016 budget.